nix-community/awesome-nix/README.md

 ### Webinterface

-* [mynixos.com](https://mynixos.com/) - Create and share software configurations using the NixOS ecosystem.
+* [mynixos.com](https://mynixos.com/) - Graphical editor for Nix flakes.
+Create and manage configurations and modules for NixOS and Nix home-manager.
+Rather a Nix generator than a Nix editor, because it does not allow to import Nix files.

 ## Overlays